This episode of CS is titled “Augustine – Part 2.”

 On Catechizing the Uninstructed gives both a long and short form for how to deal with inquirers.

-Augustine’s On the Good of Marriage affirms the benefits of marriage as bringing children into the world, protecting fidelity, and serves as a picture of Christ & the Church.
+Augustine’s On the Good of Marriage affirms the benefits of marriage as bringing children into the world, protecting fidelity, and serves as a picture of Christ and the Church.
 Although, keeping with the sensibilities of the time, it made clear the superior position of celibacy.

-After the Confessions, Augustine’s most important work, and one he labored on for 14 years, is The City of God.
+After the Confessions, Augustine’s most important work, and one he labored on for 14 years is The City of God.
 This is arguably the climax of Christian Latin apologetics and became the blueprint for the Middle Ages.